-Once upon a time, the goalkeeper position was one that managers and football clubs paid little worry to.
-While it was always essential to have a good goalkeeper in your ranks, there were always more pressing matters to address.
+Once upon a time, the goalkeeper position was one that managers and football clubs paid little attention to.
+While it was important to have a good goalkeeper in your ranks, there were always more pressing matters to address.

 Goalkeepers simply weren’t box office enough.
-Star strikers, skilful wingers, creative midfielders and every position in between always stole the limelight.
-There have been world-class goalkeepers, of course, but for everyone one of them, there were ten in every other position.
+Star strikers, skilful wingers, creative midfielders and every position in-between always stole the limelight.
+There have been world-class goalkeepers, of course, but for every one of them, there were ten in every other position.

-These days, though, that’s not the case.
-Goalkeepers are having something of a revival.
+Though these days, that’s not the case.
+Goalkeepers are having somewhat of a revival.
 Last summer alone, the Premier League broke the world-record fee for a goalkeeper twice in the space of a week.

 10. Manuel Neuer

 Okay, Manuel Neuer is not the same player he was three years ago.
-That, though, is more of a testament to how good he was than anything else.
+That, though, is more of a testament to how good he was during his prime.

 The German absolutely dominates the penalty area, has the best awareness of any goalkeeper out there and does all of this with the type of confidence most players could only dream of.
-The past year has not been kind on Neuer, and it will be interesting to see if he can rediscover his form for club and country moving forward.
+The past year has not been kind on Neuer, and it will be interesting to see if he can rediscover his form for his club and country.

 9. Thibaut Courtois

-Thibaut Courtois’ first year at Real Madrid has not been good, of that there is no denying.
+There is no denying that Thibaut Courtois’ first year at Real Madrid didn’t go as planned.
 The Belgian, though, has suffered because of the circumstances around him.

 Madrid has been a circus this season, to say the least, and Courtois has suffered from the depths this side have plummeted to this year.
 However, on his day, there is no denying that the Belgian is a top-class goalkeeper.
 When he hits a run of form, Courtois is one of the most consistent goalkeepers around.